hideack/impas-client/README.md

 # Impas::Client

-TODO: Write a gem description
+Impas::Client is a Ruby interface for Impas API.

 ## Installation